jyrkioraskari/IFCtoLBD/IFCtoLBD_Python/examples.md

 ```

-### Jet a JSON array of elements and tehir geometry in the OBJ notation
+### Jet a JSON array of elements and their geometry in the OBJ notation

 ```
 # !/usr/bin/env python3